 During tough economic times, there is often a steep rise in the number of cats and dogs being surrendered to animal shelters or abandoned as owners face unemployment, foreclosures, evictions and other financial hardships.
 Unfortunately, when shelters get full, they often have no choice other than to euthanize innocent animals.

 Fortunately there are ways to get help without abandoning Fido or Fluffy.
 Local and national organizations can help people care for their pets over the short-term and long-term.
 Here are four ways to find help caring for your pet during hard times.

 1. Check with local food banks, pet store managers, pet rescue organizations, animal shelters, the county animal control department and social services agencies for resources for feeding your pet or low-cost vet clinics.
 Do an Internet search for “[your county or city] free pet food or clinics” to see whether help is available.
 Your veterinarian may offer a sliding scale for payments or give you free samples of medication for your pet instead of costly prescriptions.
 Local veterinary schools may also provide services for a lower cost.
 You can also scour Craigslist and Freecycle for free or cheap pet supplies and food or post a “wanted” ad on either website.
 People may be willing to part with food that their pets refused, or leftover food or supplies when a pet has passed away.

-2. The Petco Foundation helps fund local programs with its We Are Family Too program fund with product donations, spay and neuter services, veterinary services, short-term financial assistance and food bank programs.
+2. The Petco Foundation helps fund local programs with product donations, veterinary services, short-term financial assistance and food bank programs.
 There are Food Bank Collections in Petco Store nationwide which are donated to local food banks.
-If you need assistance with obtaining pet food or wish to donate pet food, see this list of Petco stores and their Food Bank partners to locate one in your area.
+If you need assistance with obtaining pet food or wish to donate pet food, see this list of Petco stores to locate one in your area.